 Unfortunately, there are a lot of companies trying to entice people into “walled gardens”, proprietary chat networks that force your friends to use their service if you want to communicate.
 The three big proprietary closed networks are those of Apple, Facebook and Microsoft.

-Apple have iMessage—which only has clients for iOS and the latest Mac OS X, making it pretty spectacularly useless unless you disown all your disloyal friends.
+Apple have iMessage—which only has clients for iOS and the latest Mac OS X, making it an incomplete solution unless you disown all your disloyal friends.

 Facebook have a messaging service that supports XMPP, but unfortunately they refuse to connect to any other XMPP provider, so they can strongarm your friends into keeping an active Facebook account.